prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

 One subscriber *may* use three different key pairs for these purposes.
 The identification and authentication key pair may be the same as the encryption key pair.
-The bank-technical key pair may not be used for any other purpose..
+The bank-technical key pair may not be used for any other purpose.

 Real-time Transactions